-We now assign to our re-formulation of mathematics in terms of incremental contributions, the interpretation of a purely mathematical system of science.
+We now assign to our incremental contributions formulation of mathematics, the interpretation of a purely mathematical system of science.
 As hinted previously, the primary motivation for constructing a system of science follows from the set of knowledge being recursively enumerable (as opposed to decidable) making its enumeration subject to the non-halting problem.
 Notably, in the general case, halting programs can only be identified by trial and error and this makes the approach irreducibly experimental.